-In its 2017 benchmark report, the Responsible Investment Association Australasia (RIAA) revealed that in responsible investments have more than quadrupled over the past three years.
-There are a reported $622 billion in assets under management in 2016, with nearly half (44%) of Australia’s assets under management now being invested through some form of responsible investment strategy.
+In its 2018 benchmark report, the Responsible Investment Association Australasia (RIAA) revealed that $866 billion (55.5%) of Australia’s assets under management are now being invested through some form of responsible investment strategy.

 To invest ethically means that in addition to considering the risk and return of your investments, you also consider how those investments align with your values.
 To put it simply, investing ethically means putting your money where your mouth is.

 Choice has reported on ethical superannuation here.
 This report “New Zealand Superannuation Fund: How Responsible is it?” by one of ACCR’s founders Dr Robert Howell is a good summary of ethical investment issues, so well worth reading for non New Zealanders.
 Robert’s book “Investing in People and the Planet” is available from email@example.com.

 There are two basic methods of ethical investment, choosing what you invest in or becoming a shareholder advocate who change what their company does.
 Of course you can do both and many investors do.